oscarnunez1/flavorite-front/README.md

 - Logo and label added to app.
 - Edit and delete abilties for logged in users.
 - Navbar buttons for smoother navigation.
+- Floating logo animation added to the landing page.

 ## Ice Box 🧊
 - [ ] Ability to add likes to a meal.